North Circular Road: Henlys Corner and Bounds Green improvements

 The North Circular Road ceased to be a trunk road in 2000, when control of all roads inside Greater London passed to Transport for London (TfL).
 In 2004, Mayor of London Ken Livingstone promised limited improvements to the road, but received criticism for not approving earlier plans for widening the often heavily congested road at critical sections.
 In 2009, it was announced that major works between the Bounds Green Road and Green Lanes junctions would finally go ahead, having been proposed for over 90 years, and was completed the following year.
 The work improved the carriageway between these junctions, widening Telford Road to two lanes and improving all of the junctions along the route.
 Improvements were also made to walkways and cycle paths along this route.
 However, unlike elsewhere on the North Circular, the new junctions are not grade-separated and have been designed with environmental concerns in mind.
 The opened scheme is a reduced specification from 1960s plans, which projected this section of the North Circular to be dual carriageway.

 In April 2011, after many years of proposals and delays, construction began on a major upgrade of the Henlys Corner interchange.
 An underpass was originally proposed but this was heavily criticised by local residents, and would have been very costly, and it was subsequently scrapped.
 The upgrade scheme improved on the current junction by adding extra lanes and allowing easier left and right turns, speeding up queue times.
-Cycle paths and safer pedestrian crossings were included.
+Cycle paths and safer pedestrian crossings, like the Wilmer Way footbridge, were included.

 In July 2013, a task force set up by the Mayor of London Boris Johnson proposed that long sections of the North Circular (as well as the South Circular) should be put underground in road tunnels, freeing up space on the surface to provide public space, extensive cycle routes, and better links to existing communities currently severed by the road.
 Caroline Pidgeon, deputy chair of the London Assembly's Transport Committee, responded, "It doesn't make sense and it won't add up – [there's a] £30bn estimate, but I'm sure it'll cost at least double that, and the reality is we'll lose homes around these roads and so on."